How an Emotionally Absent Mother Impacts a Daughter: From Infancy to Adulthood

 How Are Daughters Affected by Emotionally Absent Moms?

 When my first-born son was a baby, my mother insisted I let him "cry it out" rather than pick him up and attend to his needs.
-This is what she did with my siblings and me, she boasted, letting us bawl until we were thoroughly exhausted and then fell soundly to sleep.
-Doing otherwise, she explained, would "spoil" an infant.
+This is what she did with my siblings and me, she boasted, letting us bawl until we were thoroughly exhausted and then fell soundly asleep.
+Doing otherwise, she explained, would spoil an infant.

 It broke my heart to think of myself as an infant, calling out from the crib and getting no response.
 But, as the daughter of an emotionally absent mother, wasn't that initial neglect just the beginning of a long and painful pattern that existed throughout my life?
-Don't all daughters of emotionally absent moms feel emotionally abandoned during our growing up years and beyond?
+Don't all daughters of emotionally absent moms feel that our inner-world got abandoned when we were growing up and beyond?
 Don't we all feel like we're crying out for attention but are consistently ignored?
 While we shouldn't become immobilized by our past, learning about its impact can help us develop self-awareness and a new-found strength as adults.

 The Early Years: Not Getting Our Basic Needs Met

 We've all heard horrific stories about babies in orphanages who don't get picked up when they cry and become emotionally damaged because of it.
 They don't bond with their adopted parents.
 They have extreme fits of anger and suffer from depression.
 They mistreat the family pets, abuse their siblings, or mutilate themselves.
 But, what about those of us who weren't in orphanages but had parents who let us cry it out rather than responding to our needs?